-Each year, after the gifts I’ve selected for most of my family have been wrapped and set under the tree, I’m left with the same unchecked names staring up at me from my Christmas list: Mom and Dad.
+Each year, after the gifts I’ve selected for most of my family for the holiday season have been wrapped and set under the tree, I’m left with the same unchecked names staring up at me from my Christmas list: Mom and Dad.

 As it turns out, I’m not the only one.
 Several friends have voiced the same woes: our parents’ homes are already full of treasures, if they want something they usually buy it for themselves, and they’re getting to a place in life where they’re longer on time but shorter on space.

 So what are we to do?
-What can we possibly give our parents—the people we owe so much to, but who already have everything?
+What great gifts can we possibly give Mom and Dad—the people we owe so much to, but who already have everything?

-Our writers weighed in with the best gifts they’ve given their parents, and we loved their ideas so much we just had to share them with you!
+Our writers weighed in with the best gift ideas they’ve given their parents, and we loved their ideas so much we just had to share them with you!